mohit008/mutliselect/README.md

     lv = (MultiSelectSearchList) findViewById(R.id.lvDialog);
     .....

-    // pass arraylist or string array here lv.setItem(this, this, arrayList, this);
+    lv.setItem(this, this, arrayList, this);                           //-- pass arraylist or string array here

 #####3.
 Update list on edittext listener